Embraer takes Boeing to arbitration over failed deal as Brazil eyes China tie-up | The Japan Times

-SAO PAULO/BRASILIA – Brazil's Embraer SA says it has begun an arbitration process against Boeing Co, after the U.S. aerospace giant abruptly canceled a $4.2 billion (¥451 billion) deal over the weekend that had been years in the making.
+SAO PAULO/BRASILIA – Brazil’s Embraer SA said Monday it had begun an arbitration process against Boeing Co, after the U.S. plane-maker abruptly canceled a $4.2 billion (¥451 billion) deal over the weekend that had been years in the making.

-The deal's collapse was not well-received by investors, who appeared to have hoped until the last minute that the takeover would not fall apart.
-Boeing shares fell to an eight-year low.
+The deal’s collapse was not well received by investors, who appeared to have hoped until the last minute that the takeover would not fall apart.
+Boeing shares fell to an 8-year low.

-But Brazil's government, which used to own Embraer and is still the company's biggest military client, took a more upbeat tone.
-It views China as a potential new partner for the plane manufacturer, even though several senior Brazilian government figures have attacked the Chinese government recently.
+But Brazil’s government, which used to own Embraer and is still the company’s largest military client, took a more upbeat tone.
+It eyed China as a potential new partner for the plane manufacturer, even though several senior Brazilian government figures have attacked the Chinese government recently.

 “We have the know-how, they have the demand,” Mourao said of China.
 “This shows once again that a marriage (with China) needs to continue, because it is an inevitable marriage.”